Classification of $2$-component virtual links up to $\Xi$-moves: Invariants of a -component even virtual link

 \end{example}

-\begin{lemma} For any $i\in\{1,2\}$, the odd writhe $J(K_{i};L)$ is an invariant of $L$.
-Moreover, it is invariant under $\Xi$-moves. \end{lemma}
+\begin{lemma} The integer $J(G,C_{i})$ is an invariant of the $2$-component even virtual link $L$ for $i=1,2$.
+Furthermore, it is invariant under $\Xi$-moves. \end{lemma}

-\begin{proof} An R1-move yields or deletes an even self-chord, and does not change the parity of any other self-chords.
-An R2-move yields or deletes a pair of chords $\gamma$ and $\gamma'$ with opposite signs, and does not change the parity of any other self-chords.
-If $\gamma$ and $\gamma'$ are nonself-chords, then they do not contribute to $J(K_{i};L)$.
-If $\gamma$ and $\gamma'$ are self-chords in $C_{i}$, then they have the same parity and the contributions to $J(K_{i};L)$ cancel out.
-An R3-move or a $\Xi$-move does not change the sign and parity of any self-chords. \end{proof}
+\begin{proof} An R1-move adds or removes an even self-chord, and preserves the parity of any other self-chords.
+An R2-move adds or deletes a pair of chords $\gamma$ and $\gamma'$ with opposite signs, and preserves the parity of any other self-chords.
+If $\gamma$ and $\gamma'$ are nonself-chords, then they do not contribute to $J(G,C_{i})$.
+If $\gamma$ and $\gamma'$ are self-chords on $C_{i}$, then they have the same parity and the contributions to $J(G,C_{i})$ cancel out.
+An R3-move or a $\Xi$-move preserves the sign and parity of any self-chords. \end{proof}